News Releases

 For more information about current road restrictions and construction, visit saskatoon.ca/construction.

-Saskatoon Transit is affected by these detours.
+Saskatoon Transit may be affected by these detours.
 Transit service alerts and real-time bus information are available on third-party apps like Transit and Google Maps Transit on desktop.

 *This report includes road restrictions on Priority 1 (high traffic, high speed) streets only.